steveleetn91/NukeJS.micro/README.md

 # 🚀 Welcome to NUKEJS - VERSION MICRO!

 This is a project about Framework for Frontend.
+This only a framework for web in now.
+But may be will be cross platforms in future.

 ![image description](document/Capture.JPG)